 – ENDS –

 PageUp is a global talent management Software-as-a-Service (SaaS) provider, offering a strategic talent management solution, delivered via the cloud.
-PageUp creates technology designed to help organisations streamline their people processes and strategically align their human resources across borders, business units, cultures and languages, to execute on corporate objectives.
+PageUp creates technology designed to help organizations streamline their people processes and strategically align their human resources across borders, business units, cultures and languages, to execute on corporate objectives.

 The PageUp award-winning, SaaS solution unifies Recruiting and Onboarding, Learning and Development, Performance Management, Compensation, Career Planning and Succession Management, with Advanced Workforce Analytics running across all modules.
 Accessible on any device, the PageUp platform empowers employers and HR personnel to overcome the talent management challenges that are inherent in operating across both developed and emerging markets.

-Co-founded in 1997 by Australian-born, Karen Cariss – the company’s driving force and CEO – PageUp has since expanded globally to support both local and multinational organisations, including several Fortune 500 employers.
-Its solution is accessed in over 190 countries by clients across diverse and multiple industries including banking, mining, retail, hospitality, manufacturing, education, governmental and non-profit organisations.
+Co-founded in 1997 by Australian-born, Karen Cariss – the company’s driving force and CEO – PageUp has since expanded globally to support both local and multinational organizations, including several Fortune 500 employers.
+Its solution is accessed in over 190 countries by clients across diverse and multiple industries including banking, mining, retail, hospitality, manufacturing, education, governmental and non-profit organizations.
 PageUp serves its global client base through offices in Melbourne (headquarters), Sydney, New York, London, Singapore, Hong Kong and Manila.